Niko731973/The-Eternal-Market/README.md

 * A base contract - an unchanging contract which points to the current deployed market contract on the blockchain
 * A market contract - an upgradeable contract that contains the logic of the market
-* A database contract - an upgradeable contract that stores the listings and order
 * A community contract - an upgradeable contract that manages shareholders stake's in the community
-* Many purchase contracts - each contains the funds for an individual order between a buyer/seller
+* Many purchase contracts - each contains the funds for an individual order between a buyer/seller and data about the sale

 ### Example Order: